Slugging A’s beat D-backs 5-1 for eighth straight home win

 TRAINER’S ROOM

 Diamondbacks: LHP Andrew Chafin, placed on the 10-day injured list with a left middle finger sprain Wednesday, traveled back to Phoenix to be examined by team doctors and a hand specialist.
-He was injured Monday against the A’s but didn’t initially realize the severity of the discomfort he initially felt on a pitch to Robbie Grossman. … LHP Madison Bumgarner, on the injured list with a mid-back strain, threw a 30-pitch bullpen and “he’s on to the next step,” manager Torey Lovullo said. … RF Kole Calhoun drew a nine-pitch walk in the seventh but had much of the day off with Arizona in a stretch with 17 straight games before a day off Aug.
+He was injured Monday against the A’s but didn’t initially realize the severity of the discomfort he initially felt on a pitch to Robbie Grossman. … LHP Madison Bumgarner, on the injured list with a mid-back strain, threw a 30-pitch bullpen and “he’s on to the next step,” Lovullo said. … RF Kole Calhoun drew a nine-pitch walk in the seventh but had much of the day off with Arizona in a stretch with 17 straight games before a day off Aug.
 31. Lovullo wants to give his regulars a rest when possible.

 UP NEXT